 Weather is a significant factor when the NFL selects which city's stadium will host the Super Bowl.
-When the AFC and NFC champions battle it out for football's most coveted trophy, the NFL makes an effort to ensure that they do so with perfect conditions.
+When the champions of the American and National football conferences battle it out for the sport's most coveted trophy, the NFL makes an effort to ensure that they do so with perfect conditions.

-Traditionally when selecting a host city, the NFL will award the Big Game to a stadium located in a city with an expected average daily temperature above 50ºF on game day.
+Traditionally when selecting a host city, the NFL will award the big game to a stadium located in a city with an expected average daily temperature above 50 degrees on game day.
 The exception is when a roof can cover the stadium.
-The warm climates of Miami, New Orleans, and Los Angeles have hosted 29 of 56 Super Bowls.
+The warm climates of Miami, New Orleans and Los Angeles have hosted 29 of 57 Super Bowls.

-However, despite efforts to protect the game from the elements, there have been instances where the Super Bowl conditions have been less than ideal.
+However, despite efforts to protect the game from the elements, there have been instances where the Super Bowl was played in conditions that were less than ideal.

-Historically the average temperature on January 16 in New Orleans is 60º.
-However, when the Dallas Cowboys and Miami Dolphins met at Tulane Stadium, it was a chilly 39º with a wind chill in the 20s.
+Historically, the average temperature on Jan.
+16 in New Orleans is 60 degrees.
+However, when the Dallas Cowboys and Miami Dolphins met at Tulane Stadium, it was a cold 39 degrees with a wind chill in the 20s.

 Super Bowl VI was the last outdoor Super Bowl played in New Orleans.
-The Superdome hosted all subsequent Big Easy Big Games.
+The Superdome has hosted all subsequent big games in the Big Easy.

 The underdog Rams carried a two-point lead into the fourth quarter and appeared to be on the verge of an upset.
-However, the Steelers team that had claimed three of the previous five Super Bowls scored two fourth-quarter touchdowns to pull away and win 31-19.
+However, the Steelers team, which had claimed three of the previous five Super Bowls, scored two fourth-quarter touchdowns to pull away and win 31-19.

-The next time the Rams would play in a Super Bowl was twenty years later as the St. Louis Rams.
-The Rams are one of only three franchises to play in the Super Bowl representing two different cities.
+The next time the Rams would play in a Super Bowl was 20 years later as the St. Louis Rams.
+The Rams are one of only three franchises to play in the Super Bowl, representing two different cities.
 The other two are the Colts (Baltimore, Indianapolis) and the Raiders (Los Angeles, Oakland).

 Detroit was a winter wonderland when it hosted Super Bowl XL in 2006.
 An inch of snow fell on the city as the Pittsburgh Steelers and Seattle Seahawks prepared to battle it out for the Lombardi Trophy.

-While the Tennessee Titans and St. Louis Rams played inside the comfy confines of the Georgia Dome, an ice storm that made travel around the city a nightmare plagued Atlantans.
-Titans fans were dealt a nightmare of their own as Kevin Dyson came up just one yard short of tying the game as time expired, giving the Rams their first-ever Super Bowl victory 23-16.
+While the Tennessee Titans and St. Louis Rams played inside the comfy confines of the Georgia Dome, an ice storm that made travel around the city a nightmare plagued Atlanta.
+Titans fans were dealt a nightmare of their own as Kevin Dyson came up just a yard short of tying the game as time expired, giving the Rams their first-ever Super Bowl victory 23-16.

 The game went on as scheduled, and the Packers defeated the Steelers 31-25.